Braking protons at the EIC: from invisible meson decay to new physics searches

 where ${\tilde{G}_{\mu\nu} \equiv (1/2) \epsilon_{\mu\nu \rho \sigma} G^{\rho \sigma}}$, $\chi$ is a dark sector particle, and the ALP mass $m_a$ is taken to be a free parameter.
 Motivated by the axion quality problem~\cite{Kamionkowski:1992mf,Holman:1992us,Barr:1992qq,Ghigna:1992iv}, ALPs with masses much larger than the QCD axion $m_a^2 \gg (m_\pi f_\pi/ f_a)^2$, with $f_a$ the ALP decay constant, have been considered.
 Such heavy variants arise in models addressing the strong CP problem~\cite{Dimopoulos:1979pp,Holdom:1982ex,Flynn:1987rs,Rubakov:1997vp,Berezhiani:2000gh,Fukuda:2015ana,Gherghetta:2016fhp,Dimopoulos:2016lvn,Fukuda:2017ywn,Agrawal:2017ksf,Gaillard:2018xgk,Lillard:2018fdt,Hook:2019qoh,Csaki:2019vte,Gherghetta:2020keg,Valenti:2022tsc,Kivel:2022emq,Dunsky:2023ucb}, and have been the focus of extensive theoretical and experimental studies~\cite{Dolan:2017osp,Alves:2017avw,Marciano:2016yhf,Jaeckel:2015jla,Dobrich:2015jyk,Izaguirre:2016dfi,Knapen:2016moh,Bauer:2018uxu,Mariotti:2017vtv,CidVidal:2018blh,Aloni:2018vki,Aloni:2019ruo,Bauer:2020jbp,Bauer:2021wjo,Sakaki:2020mqb,Florez:2021zoo,Brdar:2020dpr,Bertholet:2021hjl,Co:2022bqq,Trifinopoulos:2022tfx,Ghebretinsaea:2022djg,DallaValleGarcia:2023xhh,Kyselov:2025uez,Afik:2023mhj,Balkin:2021jdr,Blinov:2021say,Balkin:2023gya,Bai:2021gbm,Pybus:2023yex,Bai:2024lpq,Gao:2024rgl,Davoudiasl:2024fiz,Baruch:2025lbw,Ovchynnikov:2025gpx}.
 Moreover, we are interested in the regime where $\BR(a \to \chi\bar{\chi})\approx 1$ and the ALP does not decay visibly inside the detector, which is satisfied for most values of $g_{a\chi}$ due to the relatively small width to visible states $\Gamma_{a\to\text{vis.}}\ll m_a\sim \Gamma_{a\to\bar{\chi} \chi}/g_{a\chi}^2$~\cite{Aloni:2018vki,Ovchynnikov:2025gpx,Balkin:2025enj}.

 There are two contributions to MPE at the EIC in this model: decays of the on-shell ALP $X = a\to \text{inv}$ or of pseudoscalar mesons $X = P\to \text{inv}$, occurring via off-shell ALPs (\ie $\, P$-$a$ mixing), with the main production diagrams of $X$ particles shown in Fig.~\ref{fig:diagram}.
-Detailed cross-section calculations and kinematics analysis, used in this work, are performed in Ref.~\cite{PRD}.
-Earlier studies~\cite{Davidson:2001rk,Kaskulov:2010kf,Kaskulov:2011wd} computed the cross sections for $\gamma^{(*)}+p\to \pi^{0}+p$ and calibrated them on pion photoproduction data from DESY, JLAB, and SLAC.
-Ref.~\cite{PRD} generalizes this framework using the full $2\to 3$ phase-space calculations by including the production of $\eta^{(\prime)}$ and ALPs, in a way consistent with the soft-photon theorem~\cite{Low:1958sn,Burnett:1967km}, which is crucial in the low-momentum-transfer domain $Q^2 \ll 1\,\GeV^2$ where the cross section saturates.
-The hadronic couplings of mesons and ALPs are constructed as in Refs.~\cite{Aloni:2018vki,Blinov:2021say,Bai:2024lpq,Ovchynnikov:2025gpx,Balkin:2025enj,PRD}.
+Detailed cross-section calculations and kinematics analysis, used in this work, are performed in Ref.~\cite{Balkin:2026whv}.
+Namely, our calculation of the meson coherent electroproduction cross sections is based on a gauge-invariant extension of data-constrained photoproduction amplitudes~\cite{Yu:2016zut,Yu:2017vvp,Kashevarov:2017vyl,Wang:2025rvr} to the full $2\to3$ kinematics of Eq.~\eqref{eq:process}, appropriate for the low-$Q^2$ regime relevant for this search.
+We then construct the ALP production amplitude following the description of Refs.~\cite{Aloni:2018vki,Ovchynnikov:2025gpx,Balkin:2025enj}.

 The signal cross section, namely single pseudoscalar production, can eventually be validated using meson decays into well-measured visible channels, resulting in a smaller theoretical uncertainty on the signal yield.
 This approach is viable in our case thanks to the reliable reconstruction of the final-state system $X$ and the good invariant-mass resolution for all visible states.
 Notably, such a robust data-driven strategy can also facilitate precision measurements of rare Standard Model meson decays.